Sultanpur, Delhi

-Sultanpur is a village in South Delhi district of Delhi, this village was formed by Ch.
-Basti ram khari and is dominated by Khari gotra of Gurjars.
+Sultanpur is a village in South Delhi district of Delhi.

-"Aa Ab Laut Chale" Directed by Rishi Kapoor film was also shot at this village in 1999.

-According to the 2011 census, there are 3280 houses, two (2) Government schools and three(3) National banks.
+According to the 2011 census, there are 3280 houses, two government schools and three national banks.
 The metro station (Sultanpur metro station) is 0.6 km away from the village.

+"Aa Ab Laut Chale", a film directed by Rishi Kapoor, had principal photography shot at this village in 1999.

 Demographics

-As of 2011 India census, Sultan Pur had a population of 15,160.
-Males constitute 57% of the population and females 43%.
-Sultan Pur has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 75%, and female literacy is 61%.
-In Sultan Pur, 15% of the population is under 6 years of age.
+According to the 2011 India census, Sultan Pur had a population of 15,160.
+Males constituted 57% of the population and females 43%.
+Sultan Pur had an average literacy rate of 69%, higher than the national average of 59.5%: male literacy was 75%, and female literacy was 61%.
+In Sultan Pur, 15% of the population was under 6 years of age.